Blendify/blender-manual/trunk/blender_docs/manual/data_system/linked_libraries.rst

 Many other data types, cameras, curves, and materials for example, must be linked to an object before they become visible.

-Newly added Group types are available in :menuselection:`Add --> Group Instances` in 3D View, or for Node Tree groups, the same menu in the Node Editor.
+Newly added Group types are available in :menuselection:`Add --> Collection Instance` in 3D View..

 Look in the Outliner, with display mode set to *blend-file*, to see all your linked and appended data-blocks.
 :kbd:`Ctrl-LMB` on a file name allows you to redirect a link to another file.